hsurya08/Personalized-Hotel-Recommender-using-Sentiment-Analysis/README.md

 ## Support Vector Machine (ROC Curve):
   <img src="SVMROC.jpeg">

-  From the ROC curves, it is observed that the logistic Regression performs the best followed by the Support Vector Machine and Naive Bayes.
+  From the ROC curves, it is justified that the logistic Regression performs better than the Support Vector Machine and Naive Bayes.

 ## Unsupervised Learning (Future Work):